Nepalis in Japan: Employment

 Japan was a popular destination for Nepalese immigrants, as they could earn five times more than the average wage in Nepal, even in low-skilled manual jobs in the service sector.
-Most recently, IT engineers and professionals from Nepal are currently being recruited by Japanese IT companies.
-There are also some Nepalese joining Japan's garments industry and agriculture sector.

 Organizations

 The Nepalese Association of Japan (NAJ) was founded in 1988 with the sole intent of protecting the rights and benefits of Nepalese people living in Japan, promoting understanding among them by providing a forum to bring them together and assisting develop friendly relationship between the countries of Japan and Nepal.

-Other organizations include NRN-NCC Japan and the Nepalese Student Association in Japan (NESAJ).
+Other organizations include NRN-NCC Japan, the Nepalese Student Association in Japan (NESAJ) and NUSAJ (another student body).